Providing Applied Behavioral Analysis Treatment to Kaiser Permanente Members With Autism Spectrum Disorder

 Coverage of ABA treatment is for behaviors and/or symptoms related to the core symptoms of autism as noted above.

 ABA treatment is not covered for symptoms and/or behaviors that are not part of core symptoms of autism (i.e. impulsivity due to ADHD, reading difficulty due to learning disability, excessive worry due to anxiety disorder).

 If academic or adaptive deficits are included in the ITP, then the focus should be on addressing autistic symptoms that are impeding these deficits in the home environment (i.e. reduce frequency of self-stimulatory behavior to allow child to be able to complete mathematics sorting task and/or following through on toilet training instruction), rather than on the academic and/or adaptive skill targets (i.e. child will read paragraph level information at grade level or be able to dress self independently).

 Functional, objective, and measurable goals should be established.
 As noted above each goal should include baseline performance, desired performance (imitate, label, list); quality of performance (with assistance, independently); criteria for meeting objective (frequency, duration, accuracy, speed, and intensity) and conditions of performance (location, prompts, audience).
 Again, goals should be related to areas of deficit/delay identified in developmental assessment.
-Group Health will cover for assessment of baseline performance in targeted goals.
+Kaiser Permanente will cover for assessment of baseline performance in targeted goals.
 Target for goals should be what child is expected to achieve within six months.

 Example ITP Goal

 Target area: Improve receptive language as noted by standard score of 75 which is greater than 1.5 standard deviations form mean on receptive factor of preschool language scale.